-If you’re a Canadian exporter, you know all about the B13A Export Declaration form.
-The highly detailed document has to be filled out every time your goods leave Canada.
+If you’re a Canadian exporter who’s been selling goods to global markets for more than three years, you, undoubtedly, remember the paper-based export declaration form.
+The highly detailed document had to be filled out every time your goods left Canada.

-But the paper reporting process under the Canadian Automated Export Declaration (CAED) system is being phased out.
-Starting June 30, the new Canadian Export Reporting System (CERS) will make it mandatory to declare all exports electronically.
-CAED won’t be completely shut down until Sept.
-30, 2020 to give users time to transition to the new system.
+But the paper reporting process under the Canadian Automated Export Declaration (CAED) system has been phased out.
+In its place, the Canadian Export Reporting System (CERS) has made it mandatory to declare all exports electronically.

 - Secure transmission of export declarations and summary reports to the Canadian Border Services Agency (CBSA)